Learn Courses

 A xauusd trend line is a straight diagonal line that connects two or more price points and then extends into the future to act as line of support or resistance.

-- The overall direction of price movement upwards/downwards.
+- The general direction of price movement upwards/downwards.

 - The momentum of ruling market price movement and